containers/podman-desktop-extension-ai-lab/docs/proposals/managers-registry.md

 ````
 ### Implication for registries

-Registries should be like the Manager, be singleton, therefore we should simplify the registries, as shown in the UML, we could have `PrivateRegistry` and `PublicRegistry` meaning, the public one would automatically post to the webview its content when updated.
+Registries should be like the Manager, be singleton, therefore we should simplify the registries, as shown in the UML above, we could have `PrivateRegistry` and `PublicRegistry` meaning, the public one would automatically post to the webview its content when updated.
-We could simplify **a lot** the code by having more abstraction.
+We could simplify the code by having more abstraction.

 ![managers-and-registries.png](managers-and-registries.png)